shadow-robot/sr-build-tools/ansible/roles/ci/doc/best_practices.md

 Also, the module *build_pr_only* can be used to build only Pull Requests in order to save server time for other repositories.

 Semaphore has a scheduled build feature which can be used to run heavy repository checks during the night.

+Travis has setting to run build only for Pull Requests.

 ## Open source repositories